saucelabs-training/automation-best-practices/login-testing/README.md

 ✅Authenticating using non-UI methods is more stable and efficient

-✅We learned 3 types of authentication: HTML Web forms, JWT, Directly setting session storage (not realistic)
+✅We learned 3 types of authentication: HTML Web forms, JWT, directly setting session storage (not realistic)

 ## 📔More Resources